 The Melita Foundation will be supporting and funding projects that align with its two focus areas – Digital Skills & Creativity, and Heritage & Environment.
 We consider each application openly, following a clear and transparent process that guarantees objectivity and fairness.
 The Foundation explores applications being assessed on various criteria.
 Before funding starts, the Foundation and the partner organisation or individual sign an agreement detailing expectations on both sides.

-Professor Tanya Sammut-Bonnici, Chair of the Melita Foundation, is the Joint Editor of the Wiley Encyclopedia of Strategic Management and Pro Rector Strategic Planning and Enterprise at the University of Malta and as chair and director of education, employment, finance, economic and trade institutions.
-Earlier in her career, Professor Sammut-Bonnici held managerial and executive roles in the microelectronics, telecommunications and banking industries, and has served on councils and boards within the education, employment, security and financial sectors.
+Professor Tanya Sammut-Bonnici, Chair of the Melita Foundation, is the Joint Editor of the Wiley Encyclopedia of Strategic Management.
+She has served as Pro-Rector Strategic Planning and Enterprise at the University of Malta and as chair and director of education, employment, finance, economic and trade institutions.
+Earlier in her career, Professor Sammut-Bonnici held managerial and executive roles in microelectronics, finance, and telecommunications.

 Mireille Muscat joined Melita in 2010 as a Product Manager.
 She held various positions before being appointed Head of Marketing in January 2015.
 Her responsibilities include directing, engaging and developing a team of marketing professionals.
 Mireille received a BSc in Engineering from the University of Malta, studied at RWTH-Aachen, Germany, Oxford College of Marketing and INSEAD; she is a member of the CTAM Europe Board.